Japanese cruiser Haguro: Battle off Samar

-Haguro temporally retreated to conduct repairs.
+Haguro temporarily retreated to conduct repairs.
 After 8:30, she returned to the battlefield, where she joined Tone in continuing to pound Kalinin Bay.
 Closing to 10,100 yards, Haguro and Tone struck Kalinin Bay with another eleven 8-inch (203 mm) shell hits, the first two punching through her hangar bay, while the third holed her below the waterline, passed through the ship, and detonated after coming out the other side and hitting the water, effectively acting as a near miss.
 This shell disabled the ship's fuel lines, shredded her forward bulkhead, and caused notable flooding.
 The next two hits again punched through the flight deck, while another holed her bow above the waterline.
-The rest of the hits all plunged into Kalinin Bay's flight deck, starting a fire which raged throughout the hangar bay.
+The rest of the hits all plunged into Kalinin Bays flight deck, starting a fire which raged throughout the hangar bay.
 In addition to the direct hits, several damaging near misses resulted in seawater flooding the ship.
 In total, Kalinin Bay took fourteen direct 8-inch (203 mm) rounds, seven each from Haguro and Tone, a 14-inch (356 mm) shell from Haruna, and after the surface action two kamikazes.
-Despite this, she would not sink, undoubtedly due to the use of armor piercing shells that failed to explode upon hitting the ship, when high explosive shells would have detonated and sunk the carrier.
+Despite this, she would not sink, undoubtedly due to the use of armor-piercing shells that failed to explode upon hitting the ship, when high explosive shells would have detonated and sunk the carrier.